Seeing danger, some in GOP leery of Texas abortion law

 “It is going to be a very motivating issue for women who haven’t typically been single-issue pro-choice voters,” said Republican pollster Christine Matthews.
 That includes suburban women and independents in swing House districts and competitive governor’s races who in past elections didn’t believe Roe v.
 Wade was truly under threat, Matthews said.

-Democrats and abortion-rights advocates, who have sometime been frustrated by voters taking access for granted, on Thursday vowed to use the moment to wake people up.
+Democrats and abortion-rights advocates, who have sometimes been frustrated by voters taking access for granted, vowed Thursday to use the moment to wake people up.
 They promised to go after not just GOP candidates and office holders who support the Texas measure and others like it but also corporations that support them.
 Some reignited calls to end Senate filibuster rules to give abortion access a better chance at passage in Congress.

-In Virginia, the only state with an open governor’s race this year, Democratic nominee Terry McAuliffe already has been making abortion a key issue.
+Virginia’s Democratic gubernatorial nominee Terry McAuliffe already has been making abortion a key issue.
 He points to secretly recorded video in which Youngkin tells a woman posing as an abortion opponent that he supports defunding Planned Parenthood but can’t talk about it publicly because “as a campaign topic, sadly, that in fact won’t win my independent votes that I have to get.”

 On Thursday McAuliffe warned that if Youngkin wins and Republicans take over the state House ”there’s a good chance that we could see Virginia go the way of Texas.”